MahmoudBL83/coinex/README.md

    - Functionality: Retrieves the user's trades history from the cryptocurrency exchange.
    - Returns: returns JSON response with paginated closed orders.

-Sure!
-Here's the API documentation for the routes mentioned in the code:

----

 ## Get Smart Trades